ARTICLE I

 If any word, phrase, section, sentence, clause or part of this Ordinance is for any reason found to

-of competent jurisdiction, shall not affect or impair any of the remaining words
+of competent jurisdiction, shall not affect or impair any of the remaining words, phrases, sections,

 sentences, clauses or parts of this Ordinance.
 It is hereby declared to be the intent of the Council